mirarr-app/zii/README.md

-# Zii (字 / 視) — Photo Viewer & Editor for Omarchy Linux
+# Zii (字) — Photo Viewer & Editor for Omarchy Linux

 **Zii** is a high-performance, keyboard-driven photo viewer and non-destructive image editor designed specifically for **Omarchy Linux**.
 Built with a multithreaded **Rust** core and a fluid **Quickshell** (Qt QML) frontend, it features Vim-style modal navigation and editing, instant trash undo, and real-time Omarchy theme hot-reloading.